Letter Bish - Bishopsgate to Blanch Appleton court

 ' The best drink under the SUN.'

-Besides this skill and address in attracting customers, they also show a true judgment of the world, in the following inscription particularly, which is very common
+Besides this skill and address in attracting customers, they also show a true judgment of the world, in the following inscription particularly, which is very common in town and country

 1 Drink here, and drown all sorrow,